 All entrants will first need to register their interest anonymously via the button below and use their unique ID number for all correspondence with the Ministry.

-The entry period ends on 21 May 2018 and the judging panel will then meet to review the entries and agree on a shortlist of three designs.
+The entry period ends on 21 May 2018, closing at midnight and the judging panel will then meet to review the entries and agree on a shortlist of three designs.
 The three finalist teams will be notified by 31 May 2018.

 The three finalist teams will be allocated $10,000 per team and will have two months (until early August 2018) to prepare a detailed design submission and presentation for consideration by the panel and expert advisors.

 The Panel will then select the winning design which we expect to announce in late August 2018.